 Similarly, researchers also believe that these vegetables could help with diabetes management due to their high fiber content.
 According to the U.S. Department of Agriculture (USDA), a 100 g serving of collard greens provides 3.5 g of fiber (2).
 When boiled, a cup of these vegetables could provide you with almost 8 g of fiber (4).

 Additionally, researchers believe these greens could help diabetes management because they have an antioxidant called alpha-lipoic acid.
-Alpha-lipoic acid (ALA) helps reduce blood glucose levels, prevent insulin resistance, and avoid changes resulting from oxidative stress.
+Alpha-lipoic acid (ALA) may help reduce blood glucose levels, prevent insulin resistance, and avoid changes resulting from oxidative stress.
 All these are risk factors in people with diabetes (4).

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!